 Exercise-induced asthma (EIA), also known as exercise-induced bronchoconstriction, is a disorder in which respiratory distress is associated with histamine release.
 The disorder is often triggered by some form of aerobic exercise and may last anywhere from two to 10 minutes.
 Symptoms of EIA may resemble those of an allergic asthmatic attack or the symptoms may be vague and go unnoticed.
 The ideal management of EIA is prevention.
 The primary therapy for EIA is preventative, using a short- or rapid-acting inhaled beta2-agonist 15 to 30 minutes before exercise.
 With proper treatment and awareness, the prognosis is good for most people who exercise.
 If adequate treatment is undertaken, there should be no reason why athletic performance should be limited.

-The goal of this exercise-induced asthma continuing education program is to provide pharmacists, paramedics and EMTs, fitness professionals, physical therapists and respiratory therapists with adequate information about EIA, its presentation, treatment and prevention.
-After completion of this module, you will be able to:
+The goal of this exercise-induced asthma continuing education program is to provide pharmacists, paramedics and EMTs, fitness professionals, physical therapists, respiratory therapists, and athletic trainers with adequate information about EIA, its presentation, treatment ,and prevention.
+After completion of this module, the participant will be able to:

 - Identify the risk factors for EIA and its clinical presentation

-This course is intended for multiple professions, including pharmacists, paramedics and EMTs, fitness professionals, physical therapists and respiratory therapists.
+This course is intended for an multiple professions, including pharmacists, paramedics and EMTs, athletic trainers, fitness professionals, physical therapists and respiratory therapists.

 Course Originally Released on: